 - 1. Educational Programmes under the ISCED 3-8; - 2.
-Any programme leading to a qualification (other than an educational programme falling under the classifications 3-8 of the ISCED) included in national/regional qualification frameworks (NQFs) of participating countries; - 3.
-Digital and Green Skills programmes include, inter alia, those digital skills programmes (in any form) provided by a training centre or association (including chambers of commerce, professional associations, etc.) or consultancy or equivalent); - 4.
+Any programme leading to a qualification (other than an educational programme falling under the classifications 3-8 of the ISCED) included in national/regional qualification frameworks (NQFs) of participating countries; - Digital and Green Skills programmes include, inter alia, those digital skills programmes (in any form) provided by a training centre or association (including chambers of commerce, professional associations, etc.) or consultancy or equivalent); - 4.
 Trainings in labour market relevant skills.
 It means trainings providing professional skills and preparing for entry into shortage occupations / occupations in high demand as designated by competent national or European authorities (e.g. EURES, national public employment services, national migration services).
-For example, at European level, the list of such occupations has been compiled by the European Commission in the fields listed in the Column titled "Shortage" in Table 1E on Page 6 of the document "A comparison of shortage and surplus occupations based on analyses of data from the European Public Employment Services and Labour Force Surveys" 31.
-Such trainings include, inter alia, labour market relevant skills programmes (in any form) provided by a training centre or association (including chambers of commerce, professional associations, etc.) or consultancy or equivalent."
+For example, at European level, the list of such occupations has been compiled by the European Commission in the fields listed in the Column titled "Shortage" in Table 1E on Page 6 of the document "A comparison of shortage and surplus occupations based on analyses of data from the European Public Employment Services and Labour Force Surveys" Such trainings include, inter alia, labour market relevant skills programmes (in any form) provided by a training centre or association (including chambers of commerce, professional associations, etc.) or consultancy or equivalent."
 Additionally, validation and certification of prior learning i.e. a qualifications obtained based upon an assessment of skills gained in other contexts such as on-the-job learning or volunteering are also eligible."

-Eligible Investment in Skills
+Eliqible Investment in Skills

-- 1. Apprenticeships: Apprenticeships are learning programmes that systematically combine work-based learning in companies with learning based in education or training institutions.
-They must lead to a recognised qualification and be arranged in a form of a contract or formal agreement for a prescribed period of time between the employer and the apprentice and/or an institution representing the apprentice, defining the characteristics of the apprenticeship. - 2.
-Programmes leading to nationally recognised qualifications: Any programme leading to a qualification, including employees and/or related and potential workforce (including those under Eligible Educational Programmes) as well as those included in national/regional qualification frameworks (NFQs) of Eligible Countries. - 3.
-Traineeships: Traineeships means a short-term job contract entered into between an enterprise and a student or recently graduated individual in which there is an explicit component of training on the job.
+1. Apprenticeships: Apprenticeships are learning programmes that systematically combine work-based learning in companies with learning based in education or training institutions.
+They must lead to a recognised qualification and be arranged in a form of a https://op.europa.eu/en/publication-detail/-/publication/28a5c10c-48fc-11e8-be1d-01aa75ed71a1/language-en contract or formal agreement for a prescribed period of time between the employer and the apprentice and/or an institution representing the apprentice, defining the characteristics of the apprenticeship.

-&lt;sup>30 In intermediated finance, it is considered generally unavailable.
+18 In intermediated finance, it is considered generally unavailable.